MartinMiles/Sitecore.Link/README.md

 ![Sitecore Link logo](https://raw.githubusercontent.com/wiki/MartinMiles/Sitecore.Link/img/logo.png "Sitecore Link logo")

 This repository contains the actual code for Sitecore Link project built with Sitecore JSS.
+The application uses React as a front-end library and does not use Redux.

 ## Prerequisites